Simple Markdown ZettelkastenEvan Travers

 As I've tried to build my own system my goals were simplicity and portability.
 I want files that are compatible with different apps and editors, so that I can easily take my knowledge-base anywhere.

-After intense research I discovered my “new” idea is an old idea2.
-Here is what the experts at Zettelkasten.de say is be the most compatible markdown format for plain-text Zettelkasten files:
+After intense research I discovered my "new" idea is an old idea2.
+Here is a modified version of what the experts at Zettelkasten.de say is be the most compatible markdown format for plain-text Zettelkasten files:

 In the original paper implementation3, notes relate to other notes by proximity, and by a ID-powered link.